morloc-project/morloc/docs/notes.md

 ## On inputs, outputs and parameters

-Since Rat is a workflow language, a multifurcating relative of linear shell pipelines, connecting function inputs to function outputs is of prime importance.
+Since Loc is a workflow language, a multifurcating relative of linear shell pipelines, connecting function inputs to function outputs is of prime importance.
 However their are other inputs to a function, the constant parameters.
 Take for example GNU grep.
 Grep has the general form